Galerkin Scheme Using Biorthogonal Wavelets on Intervals for Elliptic Interface Problems: Numerical Experiments

 \subsection{A biorthogonal wavelet basis in $H^1_0(\Omega)$ derived from bilinear finite elements}

-Throughout the paper, for simplicity of presentation, we consider the domain $\Omega=(0,1)^2$.
-Though many biorthogonal wavelet bases in $H^1_0(\Omega)$ can be used for numerically solving the elliptic interface problems (e.g., \cite[Section 7]{HM21a}, \cite[Section~3.2]{HM23} and \cite{Cer19,DKU99}), we shall restrict our attention to one specific biorthogonal wavelet basis on the bounded interval $\mathcal{I}:=(0,1)$.

 Interpolating functions play a critical role in numerical PDEs, wavelet analysis, and computer aided geometric design (e.g., see \cite{han24} and references therein).
 The simplest example of compactly supported interpolating functions is probably the hat function $\phi(x):=\max(1-|x|,0)$ for $x\in \R$, which is extensively used in numerical PDEs and approximation theory.
 The hat function $\phi$ satisfies the refinement equation $\phi=\frac{1}{2}\phi(2\cdot-1)+\phi(2\cdot)+\frac{1}{2}\phi(2\cdot+1)$ and $\wh{\phi}(0)=1$.
-In what follows, we recall a biorthogonal wavelet basis in $\LpI{2}$ derived from the hat function $\phi$ and discussed in \cite[Example~7.5]{HM21a}, which will be the only biorthogonal wavelet basis used in this paper.
+In what follows, we recall a biorthogonal wavelet basis in $\LpI{2}$ derived from the hat function $\phi$ and discussed in \cite[Example~7.5]{HM21a}; also see \cite{dku99}.
+We use this biorthogonal wavelet basis in this section, since it is simple and its second-order approximation meets the minimum requirement of \cref{thm:converg} (also refer to the discussion leading up to \eqref{heuristic:rates}).

 Let $\phi$ be the hat function.
 Consider the scalar biorthogonal wavelet $(\{\tilde{\phi};\tilde{\psi}\},\{\phi;\psi\})$ in $\Lp{2}$ with $\widehat{\phi}(0)=\widehat{\tilde{\phi}}(0)=1$ and a biorthogonal wavelet filter bank $(\{\tilde{a};\tilde{b}\},\{a;b\})$ given by